liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-react.md

--  This frame, so slightly clad, was a sort of crystallization around me, and `react`ed on the builder —— walden
+-  This frame, so slightly clad, was a sort of crystallization around me, and `reacted` on the builder —— walden